enverbey/OOP/README.md

 ....

 ## Recent Updates 🆕
-10.10.2024: We are excited to announce that the `tr` folder (for Turkish content) has been added to the `Java-Basics` section!
-You can now find resources and examples in Turkish alongside the English materials.
+- 10.10.2024: We are excited to announce that the `tr` folder (for Turkish content) has been added to the `Java-Basics` section!
+You can now find resources and examples in Turkish alongside the English materials.<br>
-20.10.2024: Introduction OOP folder has been added to two sample projects.
+- 20.10.2024: Introduction OOP folder has been added to two sample projects.
 Good work!

 ## 🌟 Support by Giving a Star!